Do You Have What It Takes to be a Carpenter?

 A career in carpentry offers a wide range of opportunities to work in different industries.
-Those who specialize in residential work, (which account for 20% of all of those employed in 2014) can be found working on anything from new single-family homes to remodeling condominiums.
+Those who specialize in residential work, (which account for 20% of all of those employed in 2014 according to the Bureau of Labor Statistics) can be found working on anything from new single-family homes to remodeling condominiums.
 Framing walls, building stairs, hanging cabinets and installing windows and doors are just some of the projects residential carpenters take on.
 You can also perform the same type of work in office buildings, schools, hospitals and malls as a commercial carpenter.
 These skilled tradesmen can also be found in industrial settings taking on civil engineering projects such as tunnels, power plants and bridges.

 A Carpenter’s Work Life

 No matter what project they’re working on, most carpenters work full time as well as put in overtime hours in order to meet project deadlines.
 Work sites can vary, from very cramped tunnels to the sunny outdoors.
 While some carpenters work for a company, according to the Bureau of Labor Statistics, 1 in 3 were self-employed in 2014.
 That means it’s possible to work for yourself and set your own work schedule, especially if you work in the residential sector.